 What the lower GI X-ray exam involves

-When you arrive for your appointment, you’ll be asked to remove some or all of your clothes and to wear a gown during the exam.
-You’ll also be asked to remove any jewelry, eyeglasses and any metal objects that might interfere with the X-ray images.
+When you arrive for your appointment, you will be asked to remove some or all of your clothes and to wear a gown during the exam.
+You will also be asked to remove any jewelry, eyeglasses and any metal objects that might interfere with the X-ray images.

 The barium enema exam typically takes 30 to 60 minutes.